 After the pain from the initial bite, there’s pretty much no way it’ll go for another one, meaning the real danger this plant poses is limited.

 Aside from the above, Monstera leaves aren’t really the kind of dangly-stringy sort that cats like, so it’s probably not likely your feline friend will try to take a chomp out of them in the first place.
 It’s probably more likely to go for your spider plant or string of hearts.
-Dogs, on the other hand – always a gamble.
+Dogs, on the other hand – especially young puppies – may be more at risk.

-Tip: Although the ‘toxic’ label for Monstera and other calcium oxalate-rich houseplants might be overly strong, keep in mind that this doesn’t go for all species that are referred to as such.
+Tip: Although the ‘toxic’ label for Monstera and other calcium oxalate-rich houseplants might not be particularly accurate, keep in mind that this doesn’t go for all species that are referred to as such.
 Some really are highly toxic, like lilies.
-Always check before buying!
+Always check before you purchase any new plant.

 - Calcium oxalate crystals are also what causes kidney stones.